LADY IN THE PEW

 But for tonight, he let it be enough.

-Not soft or gentle either—this wasn’t the lazy aroma of pancakes on a Sunday morning in some Norman Rockwell painting.
-No, this was sharper, heavier, like heat and grease doing battle in a too-small kitchen.
 Keith cracked open one bloodshot eye and immediately regretted it.
 The light spilling through the blinds cut across the room in hard bars, striping everything like a jail cell.
-His head throbbed behind his temples, a steady, mean little pulse that seemed perfectly timed to the faint popping noises coming from the stove.
+His head throbbed behind his temples, a steady, mean little pulse.
+For a moment, he didn’t know where he was.

 Then he sat up and remembered.
 The couch.
 The clothes scattered on the floor like they’d been shed mid-fall.
 Her wine glass tipped over on the carpet, a sticky maroon halo beneath it.
-And beyond the doorway, the sizzle of something frying.
+And now beyond the doorway, the sizzle of something frying.

 She hummed while she moved.
 Not a tune he recognized, just low and tuneless, like someone keeping time with their thoughts.
 She had her hair pulled up messily, and in the pale morning light, he could see the faint constellation of freckles along her neck.